Mothercare

+Mothercare plc is a global brand for products for parents and young children.
+The company's shares are listed on AIM in London.

-Mothercare plc is a British retailer which specialises in products for expectant mothers and in general merchandise for children up to eight years of age.
-It is listed on the London Stock Exchange and is a constituent of the FTSE SmallCap Index.
+Mothercare was founded in the United Kingdom in 1961, and specialized in products for expectant mothers and in general merchandise for children up to eight years of age.
+Later, the company's shares were listed on the main market of the London Stock Exchange, and mergers and acquisitions involved Habitat, British Home Stores, and Early Learning Centre.

-Mothercare's United Kingdom subsidiary had over 150 stores in 2017, but by 2019 the number had been reduced to 79.
-In November 2019, the subsidiary was placed into administration, which led to closure of all the stores.
-Mothercare-branded products continue to be sold by Boots and the parent company continues to supply franchisees in other countries.
+Mothercare's UK subsidiary had over 150 stores in 2017, but by 2019, the number had been reduced to 79.
+In November 2019, the subsidiary was placed into administration, which led to closure of all the stores, continuing as a franchise-only business.
+Mothercare-branded products are sold in the UK by Boots, and Mothercare continues to supply franchisees in other countries.

 History

 The company was founded by Selim Zilkha and Sir James Goldsmith in 1961.
 It was first listed on the London Stock Exchange in 1972.

 In 1982, the company merged with Habitat to form Habitat Mothercare plc.
 In 1986, Habitat Mothercare plc merged with British Home Stores, to form Storehouse plc.
 In January 1996, it bought Children's World from Boots, and rebranded these stores as Mothercare World.
 In May 2000, the Bhs stores were sold to Philip Green, and Storehouse reverted to the Mothercare brand.

 In June 2007, Mothercare bought Early Learning Centre (ELC) for £85 million.
 In October 2007, it launched Gurgle, a pregnancy and parenting social networking website.
 In November 2009, Mothercare acquired the 50% of Gurgle that it did not already own.

 In July 2010, Mothercare bought the trademark and brand of Blooming Marvellous, a privately owned rival.
-In May 2011, it was reported that the company would undergo a major restructure in its retail operations, resulting in an undisclosed number of ELC stores moving into neighbouring Mothercare stores to lower costs.

 In May 2018, it was confirmed that Mothercare would close 50 stores in the United Kingdom under company voluntary arrangement schemes affecting three subsidiaries: Mothercare UK Limited, Early Learning Centre Limited and Childrens World Limited.
 The Early Learning Centre business – which operated in 80 UK stores and 400 overseas franchises – was sold to the Entertainer group in March 2019.

 During the 2019 financial year, the company's Watford headquarters was sold in a leaseback transaction which raised £14.5M.
 In July 2019, the company said it was planning to spin off its UK retail business due to decreased sales.
-The company reported that UK store sales fell down by 23.2%, while online sales in the UK were down by 12.1%.
+The company reported that UK store sales had fallen by 23.2%, while online sales in the UK were down by 12.1%.
 The company recorded a worldwide sales drop of 9.4%.